Diamond Brand Belay Bag Review: Be Ready for Adventure No Matter Where You Go

 Part of what I look for in a good hiking pack is how much it can hold.
 The Belay Bag suited my tendency to be overprepared — that is, it had tons of room for all the stuff I brought along, but probably wouldn’t need.

-It has a spacious main compartment containing a laptop sleeve and a small internal pocket, as well as two front pockets that are large enough to stow 32 oz growlers in.
+It has a spacious main compartment containing a laptop sleeve and a small internal pocket, as well as two front pockets that are large enough to stow 32-ounce growlers in.
 In my case, I used these pockets for my Swell bottle and a canister of bear spray.

 I generally prefer my packs to have more compartments since I tend to carry a lot of small pieces of gear with me — a compass, emergency blanket, whistle, flashlight, phone, first aid kit and snacks to name a few.
 These wouldn’t all fit in the small interior pocket and so ended up just getting piled at the bottom of the bag, which meant I had to do a bit of digging around to find what I was looking for.